-Little Flomeanwhile has grown thin and angular, though not very tall, her large blue eyes and abundant auburn hair redeem her countenance from plainness, but she lacks the steady dignity of Cicely, no less than the beauty of Rosalind.
-She has had the advantage of a steady education for five years, she has learnt the geography of the habitable globe five lines at a time, and is convinced that there are four quarters to it, the fact having been perseveringly demonstrated to her by her brothers Edward and Tom, both with apples and oranges, the latter choice fruit being familiar to the young Wilkinsons, through their father's connection with the East India trade, and the fact had been further impressed upon her by her having Africa devoted to her, while Tom and Fred disposed of Europe and Asia, and divided America between them.
-She know that India was a place from which protty shawls, muslins, and preserves came, and was convinced that it was a very long way off, for dear Ned was to go there as soon as he was thirteen, in one of the great East Indiamen which came to unload at the Docks, and the vaptain, whom she had anxiously questioned, had confessed to her that it would take all the time from midsummer to Christmas to make the voyage; but of the relative positions of the great cities of Europe, except perhaps.
-Paris, London, Dublin and Edinburgh, no young person in the dominious of His Most Sacred Majesty, King George III., was more happily ignorant.
-Nor was she cleaver about figures, the multiplicanorant Nor was she cleaver about figures, the multiplication table, indeed, at one time, she did know perfectly, by dint of hearing her little brothers say it day after day; but one after another they spun ahead of her, and to the last little Flo's forehead wrinkled with perplexity if any cruel person asked her to explain the simplest rule.
+Little Flomeanwhile has grown thin and angular, though not very tall; her large blue eyes and abundant auburn hair redeem her countenance from plainness, but she lack-the steady dignity of Cicely, no less than the beauty of Rosalind.
+She has had the advantage of a steady education for five years; she has learnt the geography of the habitable globe five lines at a time, and is convinced that there are four quarters to it, the fact having been porse-veringly demonstrated to her by her brothers Edward and Tom, both with apples and oranges, the latter choice fruit being familiar to the young Wilkinsons, through their father's connection with the East India trade; and the fact had been further impressed upon her by her having Africa devoted to her, while Tom and Fred disposed of Europe and Asia, and divided America between them.
+She know that India was a place from which pretty shawls, muslins, and preserves came, and was convinced that it was a very long way off, for dear Ned was to go there as soon as he was thirteen, in one of the great East Indiamen which came to unload at the Docks, and the captain, whom she had anxiously questioned, had confessed to her that it would take all the time from midsummer to Christmas to make the voyage; but of the relative positions of the great cities of Europe, except perhaps, Paris, London, Dublin and Edinburgh, no young person in the dominions of His Most Sacred Majesty, King George III., was more happily ig-norant.
+Nor was she clearer about figures; the multiplication table, indeed, at one time, she did know perfectly, by dint of hearing her little brothers say it day after day; but one after another they spun ahead of her, and to the last little Flo's forehead wrinkled with perplexity if any cruel person asked her to explain the simplest rule.

-An adventurous young master whom Mr. Wilkinson engaged to give his daughters lessons in arithmetic and composition, did, indeed, by dint of energy and a most charming manner of teaching, carry her triumphantly through the first four rules, so that she had a sort of fugitive comprehension of them, but, when in an unlacky hour he the first four rules, so that she had a sort of fugitive comprehension of them, but, when in an unlacky hour he started the subject of vulgar fractions, little Flo shrunk back in dismay, her big blue eyes were fixed in amazement on Mr. Matthews, and she whispered in horror the word "vulgar."
+An adventurous young master whom Mr. Wilkinson en-

+gaged to give his daughters lessons in arithmetic and composition, did, indeed, by dint of energy and a most charming manner of teaching, carry her triumphantly through the first four rules, so that she had a sort of fugitive com-prehension of them; but, when in an unlucky hour he started the subject of vulgar fractions, little Flo shrank back in dismay, her big blue eyes were fixed in amazement on Mr. Matthews, and she whispered in horror the word vulgar."
 In vain Mr. Matthews explained.
-With all her faults and all her weaknesses, Flo was her mother's daughter and a lady, and the cruel adjective killed for ever the little germ of knowledge that had been planted in her heart rather than in her mind, and Mr. Matthews at last sorrowfully acknowledged that "Miss Flora did not seem to possess the faculty of number with which both her sisters were so admirably endowed."
+With all her faults and all her weaknesses, Flo was her mother's daughter and a lady, and the cruel adjective killed for ever the little gorm of knowledge that had been planted in her heart rather than in her mind, and Mr. Matthews at last sorrowfully acknowledged that "Miss Flora did not seem to possess the faculty of number with which both her sisters were so admirably endowed."